kossnocorp/tsrf/README.md

 ### What it does:

-1. It updates the root `tsconfig.json` and updates the [`references`](https://www.typescriptlang.org/tsconfig#references) to include all [matching modules](#what-is-a-matching-module) within [the workspaces specified in the `package.json`](https://docs.npmjs.com/cli/using-npm/workspaces). tsrf also updates the config settings to make the references work properly.
+1. It creates `tsconfig.tsrf.json` in the project's root and assigns the [`references`](https://www.typescriptlang.org/tsconfig#references) to include all [matching modules](#what-is-a-matching-module) within [the workspaces specified in the `package.json`](https://docs.npmjs.com/cli/using-npm/workspaces).

-2. It updates `references` and path aliases in each [matching module](#what-is-a-matching-module) `tsconfig.json` using the dependencies tree parsed from the build info provided by the compiler.
-Just like with the root config, tsrf also makes sure the config settings are properly set.
+2. It updates `references` and `path` aliases in each [matching module](#what-is-a-matching-module) `tsconfig.json` using the dependencies tree parsed from the build info provided by the compiler. tsrf also sets the required settings.

 3. It updates `package.json` dependencies and adds missing workspace modules when you start using one.